The Foundational Trifecta For Resilient Health

 mood learning & behaviour parenting

-"Is he eating well, sleeping well, and pooping well?"
-I wish those were the very first questions parents were asked when their child starts struggling with mood, behavior, and learning.
+"Are they eating well, sleeping well, and pooping well?"
+I wish those were the very first things assessed when a child starts struggling with mood, behavior, and learning.

-Sadly though, they're overlooked too often when actually, they have everything to do with the brain.
+Sadly, they're overlooked too often when actually they have everything to do with the brain.

 If you're like me, there is nothing you want more than to see your child thrive; see that sparkle in their eye as they experience curiosity and success.
-And I'm glad you're here because if you engage in this community you'll start to develop an unwavering confidence in your ability to help your child do just that.
+So I'm glad you're here because if you keep reading, you'll start to develop an unwavering confidence in your ability to help your child do just that.

 But here's some truth.....